ArweaveTeam/docs.arweave.org-info/wallets/wallet-faq.md

 ### ArConnect or ArweaveConnect

 [ArConnect](https://www.arconnect.io/) is a Chrome-like Browsers addon available from the [Chrome Webstore](https://chrome.google.com/webstore/detail/arconnect/einnioafmpimabjcddiinlhmijaionap).
 More information are available from [ArConnect Documentation](https://docs.arconnect.io/).

-### Finnie

-Finnie Wallet has been developped by the [Koii Network](https://www.koii.network/) foundation and is supported Arweave.
-This wallet can be installed on Chrome-like browsers and is available from the [Chrome Webstore](https://chromewebstore.google.com/detail/finnie/cjmkndjhnagcfbpiemnkdpomccnjblmj) More information is available in their [official documentation](https://www.koii.network/docs/concepts/finnie-wallet/introduction).

 ## **Why is it recommended to use an Arweave wallet?**